Petoskey stone: Locations

-On September 23, 2015, it was reported that a 93-pound Petoskey stone was removed from the shallow waters of Lake Michigan, near the village of Northport, Michigan.
+On 23 September 2015, it was reported that a 93-pound Petoskey stone was removed from the shallow waters of Lake Michigan, near the village of Northport, Michigan.
 In December 2015, the Michigan Department of Natural Resources confiscated the stone under a state law that disallows removing more than 25 lbs of materials from state lands.
 It was announced in October 2017 that the stone would be placed on permanent display at the Outdoor Adventure Center, east of downtown Detroit near the Detroit River.

-It is sometimes used as a gemstone.